Zeynab Jalalian: Denied treatment

-Hunger Strike
+Hunger strike

 Zeinab Jalalian, along with nine prisoners of ordinary offences, went on hunger strike in protest to being deprived of weekly visits and basic prison facilities on August 4, 2018.
 The strike ended the day after with no result.

 COVID-19

 In early June 2020, Ali Jalalian, the father of Zeynab Jalalian, told the Kurdistan Human Rights Network she was being held in quarantine since April 29, 2020, at Gharchak Women's Prison in Varamin and has been diagnosed with COVID-19.
 In the Gharchak prison, health and food standards are not observed.
 The Ministry of Intelligence has not allowed her to be taken to a hospital outside the prison.
 In late July 2020, Human Rights in Iran indicated that Jalalian had been transferred to Kerman prison.
-She is in poor health.
+She was reported to be in poor health at the prison.
 On September 24, 2020, she was relocated to Dizel Abad Prison in Kermanshah.
 On November 10, 2020, Jalalian informed her family in a 2-minute phone call that she had been transferred to Yazd Prison and that she had been beaten and verbally abused along the way.

+Sponsorship by a member of the Bundestag

+Cansu Özdemir, a member of Germany’s federal parliament, has taken on the political sponsorship of Jalalian, as the latter is entering her twentieth year of imprisonment.